eigenfoo/old-eigenfoo.github.io/_posts/2019-06-02-bayesian-bandits-2.md

 In the previous blog post, we concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution for each arm did not change over time.
 In the real world though, rewards distributions need not be
-stationary: customer preferences change, trading algorithms deteriorate, news articles rise and fall in relevance.
+stationary: customer preferences change, trading algorithms deteriorate, and news articles rise and fall in relevance.

-Nonstationarity could mean one of two things for our model:
+Nonstationarity could mean one of two things for us:

-1. either we are lucky enough to know that rewards are identically distributed throughout all time (e.g. the rewards are always normally distributed, or always binomially distributed), and that it is merely the parameters of these distributions that are liable to change,
+1. either we are lucky enough to know that rewards are similarly distributed throughout all time (e.g. the rewards are always normally distributed, or always binomially distributed), and that it is merely the parameters of these distributions that are liable to change,
 2. or we aren't so unlucky and the rewards distributions are arbitrary and changing.

-Luckily, there is a neat trick to deal with both forms of nonstationarity, which we'll get into next!
+There is a neat trick to deal with both forms of nonstationarity, which we'll get into next!

 ### Decaying evidence and posteriors